Here are some facts and figures for journalists about Parkinson's, how many people are affected, treatments and the work of Parkinson's UK.

 - Parkinson's UK is the largest charity funder of Parkinson's research in Europe.
-Since 1969, we've invested over £70million in groundbreaking research and we are currently supporting 70 research projects worth over £20million.
+Since 1969, we've invested over £80million in groundbreaking research.

-Since 1969, we've invested amost £70million on research into all aspects of Parkinson's.
+Since 1969, we've invested over £80million on research into all aspects of Parkinson's.

 - We bring people with Parkinson's, their carers and families together via our network of local groups, our website and free confidential helpline 0808 800 0303.
 Because we're here, no one has to face Parkinson's alone.

 - Specialist Parkinson's nurses, our supporters and staff provide information and training on every aspect of Parkinson's.